Feeding The World Without GMOs from Gringo Starr Productions on Vimeo.

-One of the most often touted benefits of genetically engineered (GE) crops [more commonly referred to as genetically modified organisms (GMOs)] is that they are essential to feed the world’s growing population.
+One of the most often touted benefits of genetically modified organisms (GMOs) or genetically engineered (GE) crops, is that they are essential to feed the world’s growing population.
 There are currently over 7.5 billion people on this planet and expected to rise to 9.5 billion by 2050.
 If consumption trends continue, in order to feed that many people, we would need to grow one-third more food.
 First, let's look at this argument from an agricultural perspective.

 Industrial agriculture isn't the answer.